espressif/vscode-esp-idf-extension/docs/tutorial/project_configuration.md

 After defining a profile and the settings for each profile use the `ESP-IDF: Select Project Configuration` command to choose the configuration to override extension configuration settings.

 There are many use cases for having multiple configurations profiles.
-It allows the user to store settings together and easily switch between one and the other.
+It allows you to store settings together and easily switch between one and the other.
 Let's explore one of this use cases here, having a development and production build profiles.

 # Development and Release Profiles for ESP-IDF Project